Blog > Documentation > Mental Health Documentation Best Practices: Guidelines & Cheat Sheet

 1. Continuity of Care and Clinical Insight

 Well-written notes help any clinician (or future you) quickly understand a client’s history, treatment trajectory, and clinical decisions.
+When a client transfers between providers or returns after a gap in treatment, thorough behavioral health documentation ensures nothing falls through the cracks.

 2. Legal, Ethical, and Risk Management Defense